Concept: Elixhauser Comorbidity Index

-MCHP Elixhauser Comorbidity Index SAS Code - Calculating a Longitudinal Index ScoreThis code will calculate a longitudinal Index score (the total number of comorbidity categories indicated) for an individual based on multiple Index records over time.
+MCHP Elixhauser Comorbidity Index SAS Macro - Calculating a Longitudinal Index ScoreThis macro will calculate a longitudinal Index score (the total number of comorbidity categories indicated) for an individual based on multiple Index records over time.
 It takes into account all of the comorbidity categories indicated for all episodes of hospital care and physician visits and the algorithm flags a comorbidity category as present only once during the calculation and does not increase the overall Index score when the same category occurs more than once.
 With the Elixhauser Comorbidity Index, we do not assign weights to the comorbidity categories.

 MCHP Research Using the Elixhauser Comorbidity Index

-The following is a list of published MCHP research that have used the Elixhauser Comorbidity Index, and a brief description of how the Index is used in that research.
+The following is a list of published MCHP deliverable research that have used the Elixhauser Comorbidity Index, and a brief description of how the Index is used in that research.

 1. Garland et al. (2012)In the MCHP Deliverable The Epidemiology and Outcomes of Critical Illness in Manitoba by Garland et al. (2012), they used the Elixhauser Comorbidity Index with 31 comorbidity categories as an independent variable in modeling resource use within a one-year period of hospital discharge.
 Their use of the Elixhauser Comorbidity Index was based on the work by Quan as one of three systems for assessing chronic comorbid health conditions.
 For more information on the use of the Elixhauser Comorbidity Index in this research, please read the following sections of the report: